learnlatex/learnlatex.github.io/en/lesson-03.md

  `{` and `}` are used to show _mandatory arguments_: information that commands
  require.

-There are some other characters with special meaning: we've just seen that `~` is a 'hard' space, for example.
+There are some other characters with special meaning; we've just seen that `~` is a 'hard' space, for example.
 Almost all of these characters  are _very_ uncommon in normal text, which is why they were chosen for special meanings.
 If you do need to show one of these special characters, we've put some